-Exception for performing artists.
+Performing artists exception.
 If you are a qualified performing artist, you may be able to deduct your employee business expenses as an adjustment to income rather than as a miscellaneous itemized deduction.
 See Performing Artists under Deductions Not Subject to the 2% Limit, later.

-Exception for impairment-related work expenses.
+Impairment-related work expenses exception.
 If you have a physical or mental disability, certain expenses you incur that allow you to work may not be subject to the 2% limit.
 See Impairment-Related Work Expenses under Deductions Not Subject to the 2% Limit, later.